mehrlander/Wring/Terms.md

-# Template Terminology Brainstorm
+# Template Terminology

-## Context

-We are focused on identifying template patterns in text—or, by one way of thinking, templates that are *implied* by the text.
+We are focused on identifying template patterns: structures implied by the text itself.

-“Implied” is interesting.
-It suggests the template is a characteristic of the text, possibly connected to its generation.
 A log file implies the format string that produced it.
 A legal document implies the boilerplate it was drafted from.
-Often true, not always assumed.
-We don’t require a generative history; we only require observable repetition with variation.

-At the same time, we’re not looking for latent structure hidden beneath the surface.
-This isn’t topic modeling or dimensionality reduction.
-The patterns we seek are *right there*—repeated literals, visible variation.
-The challenge is terminology, not detection.

-A template is an abstraction.
-It is something we recognize *across* instances—the prototype that instances exemplify.
-When you abstract, you get a type and its tokens, a universal and its particulars, a form and its manifestations.
-Russell, Wittgenstein, Plato if you like.
-The template is the form; instances are where it shows up.

-So the verbs split naturally:

-- An **instance** appears (concrete, locatable, in the text)
-- A **template** matches (it aligns with instances, describes their shape)
-- A **template** emerges or derives (it comes into being when we recognize what instances share)
+We don’t assume a generative history, but want templates that would help produce what we observe.
+Templates that, shown to the creator, would prompt a nod rather than a squint.

+We would like to be one level of abstraction up from the text itself.
+Not the deep latent structure of topic modeling, but the immediate prototypes that instances exemplify.
+The form and its manifestations, going back to Plato.
+Seeing the forest from the trees.

+To help clarify the intention, two angles of terminology are explored here:

+1. **Matching**: How a template relates to text once it exists.
+Fitting, aligning, seating, binding.
+1. **Emergence**: How a template comes into being from instances.
+Deriving, crystallizing, inducing, distilling.

-“Template” itself may carry baggage—it often implies generation, a mold that produces.
+“Template” itself may carry baggage.
+It often implies generation, a mold that produces.
 But our project inverts that.
 We’re not stamping out instances from templates; we’re inducing templates from instances.
 The text exists first.
 The template is what we find.

-This opens two distinct vocabulary needs:

-1. **Matching**: How a template relates to text once it exists.
-Fitting, aligning, seating, binding.
-1. **Emerging**: How a template comes into being.
-Deriving, crystallizing, inducing, distilling.

 -----